Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

 \subsubsection{Mean field}

-Figure~\ref{fig:Uavg_contours_minor} shows the normalized mean streamwise velocity contours in the minor axis plane predicted by LES, in comparison with the experimental measurements~\cite{karnam2020}.
-By utilizing the fact that the twin jets share almost identical flow fields with each other, these contours are obtained by averaging the flow fields in the mid-plane cross-sections of two nozzles along the minor axis.
-While the entire domain extends further downstream, only a part of it is shown.
+Figure~\ref{fig:Uavg_contours_minor} shows the normalized mean streamwise velocity contours in the minor axis plane predicted by LES, in comparison with the experimental measurements.
+By utilizing the fact that the twin jets share almost identical flow fields with each other, the LES contours are obtained by averaging the flow fields in the mid-plane cross-sections of the two nozzles along the minor axis, while the contours for the experimental results are obtained for one of the jets (centered at z/h = 1.75) only.
+The entire domain extends further downstream, but only a part of it is shown.
 The contours inside and in the vicinity of the nozzle are further zoomed in Fig.~\ref{fig:Uavg_internal_contours_minor} to highlight flow structures inaccessible in the experiments.
-As shown in the instantaneous snapshot, oblique shocks initiated at the sharp throat propagate downstream, while interacting with additional shocks generated near the nozzle exit, ultimately shaping into a shock-cell system in the jet plume.
-Furthermore, in Fig.~\ref{fig:Uavg_internal_contours_minor}(a) the stronger over-expanded condition (NPR = 2.5) exhibits the formation of Mach disk, allowing additional velocity drops along the jet centerlines.
-It should be also noted that, as seen in Fig.~\ref{fig:Uavg_internal_contours_minor}(c), the bi-conic converging-diverging sections and slight mismatch in the nozzle exit pressure to the ambient condition produce weak shock systems even at the design condition (NPR = 3.67).
+As shown in the instantaneous snapshot, the oblique shocks initiated at the sharp throat propagate downstream, while interacting with additional shocks generated near the nozzle exit, ultimately shaping into a shock-cell system in the jet plume.
+In Fig.~\ref{fig:Uavg_internal_contours_minor}a the stronger over-expanded condition (NPR = 2.5) exhibits the formation of Mach stems, allowing additional velocity drops along the jet centerline.
+Their strength is measured to be weaker in the experiments as shown in Fig.~\ref{fig:Uavg_contours_minor}.
+It is also important to note that, as seen in Fig.~\ref{fig:Uavg_internal_contours_minor}c, the bi-conic converging-diverging sections and slight mismatch in the nozzle exit pressure to the ambient condition produce weak shock systems even at the design condition (NPR = 3.67).
 Overall, LES predicts qualitatively similar flow features to those captured in the experiments.
-However, whereas in the experiment the case at NPR = 3 registered the shortest jet potential core length and maximum screech amplitude along with intense jet flapping motions in the minor axis due to strong twin-jet interactions, LES shows longer jet potential cores as NPR increases.
-Furthermore, for the two high NPR cases, the experiments showed that the potential cores have rounded tails; however, they remain sharp in LES across all three cases.
+However, whereas in the experiment the case at NPR = 3 registered the shortest jet potential core length ($L_c$ = 10.8$h$) and the maximum screech amplitude along with intense jet flapping motions in the minor axis due to strong twin-jet interactions, LES shows longer jet potential cores as NPR increases such that $L_c$ = 10.3$h$, 11.9$h$, and 14.1$h$ for NPR = 2.5, 3, and 3.67, respectively.
+Here, the jet potential core lengths ($L_c$) are estimated by $U(x = L_c)$ = 0.95$U_j$ along the jet centerlines.
+For the two high NPR cases, the experiments show that the potential cores have rounded tails~\cite{karnam2020}, but they remain sharp in LES across all three cases.